Discover hundreds of clinical trials for virtually all types of cancer.

 Our pancreatic cancer physicians lead and participate in several clinical trials.
 We will work with you to determine if a clinical trial is right for you.

-This is a preliminary study is not available anywhere else.
+This preliminary study is not available anywhere else.
 The work culminates more than 20 years of research at Henry Ford for various cancers.

-The study will look at whether the body’s immune system – which recognizes cancer cells as harmful invaders – will rev up to further attack tumor cells.
+The study will look at whether the body’s immune system — which recognizes cancer cells as harmful invaders — can be activated to further attack tumor cells.

 Learn more about clinical trials at Henry Ford.